-Worryingly, many fires did burn dangerously close to the edge of the Sebangau Forest.
+Worryingly, many fires did burn dangerously close to the edge of the Sebangau National Park.
 A total of 154 fire-related interventions occurred during 2019, with 24 major fires identified and tackled by the firefighting teams in the northern Sebangau area.

-All the major fires occurred in the sedge (grassy areas) and due to the incredible efforts of the firefighting teams all were tackled and suppressed before it reached the forested areas, representing zero forest loss in the Natural Laboratory of Peat-swamp Forest in Sebangau (see map below); an area managed by CIMTROP at the University of Palangaka Raya.
+All the major fires occurred in the sedge (grassy areas) and due to the incredible efforts of the firefighting teams all were tackled and suppressed before it reached the forested areas, representing zero forest loss in the Natural Laboratory of Peat-swamp Forest (LAHG), a special zone within the Sebangau National Park (see map below); an area managed by CIMTROP at the University of Palangaka Raya.
 This outcome is a testament to the effectiveness of community-led conservation efforts to prevent forest fires in Borneo, especially as we faced another fire crisis in Indonesia during 2019 (read more about it here).

 Following a difficult time for the BNF team, firefighters and people of Borneo, it is clear to us that we can not do this work without support from our partners, collaborators and friends.
 We hope you will continue to support our fire prevention, response and recovery activities as we work to protect Borneo’s incredible rainforests and endangered wildlife.

-A special thank you to the following organisations for supporting BNF’s firefighting activities in the Sebangau Forest during 2019:
+A special thank you to the following organisations for supporting BNF’s firefighting activities in the Sebangau National Park during 2019: